khadamatk/smart-attendance/README.md

-# smart-attendance
+# Smart Attendance System

-نظام تسجيل الحضور باستخدام Flask وGoogle Sheets
+Flask backend to receive check-ins from users and log them to Google Sheets based on geolocation.